raulcano/bitcoinminds/README.md

 A unique incremental integer acting as the primary key

 ### date
+A string of the format YYYY-MM-DD representing the creation date of the resource.
+E.g. when an article was written.

+### date_added
-A string of the format YYYY-MM-DD
+A string of the format YYYY-MM-DD representing the date of when this particular resource was added to the CSV file.

 ### title
 A string with the title of the resource.